Main Wahi Hoon

 "Main Wahi Hoon" is a desi hip hop song by Raftaar, featuring Karma, released on 16 May 2019 by Zee Music Company.
-It is the 3rd track from Raftaar's album, "Mr. Nair".
+It is the 3rd track from Raftaar's sophomore album, Mr. Nair.

 Background

 The lyrics are a nostalgic look at their school days.
 The song was released on 16 May 2019 by Zee Music and is sung by Raftaar and Karma.
 The two artists co-wrote the song.